 - Amir, Resident, Richmond upon Thames

 As of 2003, Building Regulations part E1 requires that all new or converted residential dwellings (including adjoined houses, flats and rooms for residential purposes) achieve certain levels of sound insulation.
 The required sound insulation performance can be verified in one of two ways.
 Either through the adoption and validation of specific construction details used in their construction, known as Robust Details.
-Or alternately, if Robust Details are not adopted, the sound insulation performance of the development must be validated by means of on-site pre-completion testing.
-If this approach is adopted, it is the responsibility of the builder to arrange for suitable on-site pre-completion testing to be carried out by a suitably qualified and accredited tester or testing body.

 There are three types of sound insulation test: an airborne wall test, an airborne floor test and an impact floor test.
 A full set of tests is comprised of 2 airborne wall tests, 2 airborne floor tests and 2 impact floor tests.
 For up to 10 dwellings 1 full set of tests is normally required.
 Tests are not required for adjacencies that do not exist i.e. for flats where there are no separating walls I set of tests is normally comprised of 2 airborne floor tests and 2 impact floor tests.
 Similarly, for semi-detached houses where there are no separating floors, 1 set of tests would normally be comprised of just 2 airborne wall tests.
 Tests are undertaken only between adjacent habitable rooms (i.e. living rooms and bedrooms).
 The extent and location of the separating partitions to be tested is set out in the general guidance contained in Approved Document E but ultimately at the discretion of Building Control.